Controversial Rapper XXXtentacion Lynching Video Attracts Attention From KKK

-The internet went nuts after rapper XXXtentacion’s disturbing video for the song “Look at me” went viral.
-The promotional video, which features a toddler being lynched by the rapper has become infamous overnight scoring a whopping 10 million views at YouTube in just the first 48 hours.
+The internet went nuts after rapper XXXtentacion’s disturbing video for the song “Look at Me” went viral.
+The promotional video, which features a toddler being lynched by the rapper, has become infamous overnight scoring a whopping 10 million views on YouTube in just the first 48 hours.
 The video may have been taken out of context, considering the lyrics seem to suggest that the rapper is against both white on black, black on white and black on black violence.
-The click-bait controversy seems to have been fairly counterproductive however, seeing as the disturbing visuals of a child being lynched turned more than a few stomachs.
+The click-bait controversy seems to have been fairly counterproductive, however, seeing as the disturbing visuals of a child being lynched turned more than a few stomachs.

 The rapper has reportedly been threatened by the KKK since his video went public.
 In an Instagram post (which has since been deleted) the caller left an aggressive and threatening message fraught with profanity.